peter-gy/trace-vis/README.md

 into `trace_runs.json`.
 If you feel like you gathered enough data, you can stop the process (very gracefully) by
 hitting: `Ctrl-C`.

-After this, you will have to fix he JSON file manually, by placing all the lists into a single list, and removing the last trailing comma.
+After this, you will have to fix the JSON file manually, by placing all the lists into a single list, and removing the last trailing comma.

 ### Generating Graphs